pytorch/vision/CONTRIBUTING_MODELS.md

 - The PR description should include commands/configuration used to train the model, so that the TorchVision maintainers can easily run them to verify the implementation and generate the final model to be released
 - Make sure we re-use existing components as much as possible (inheritance)
 - New primitives (transforms, losses, etc) can be added if necessary, but the final location will be determined after discussion with the dedicated maintainer
+- Please take a look at the detailed [implementation and documentation guidelines](https://github.com/pytorch/vision/issues/5319) for a fine grain list of things not to be missed

 ### 3. Train the model with reference scripts